 Attempts to maintain the semantics of shutil.copy.

 Because os.link does not overwrite files, a unique temporary file will be used if the target already exists, then that file will be moved into place.

 '''

-IPython.utils.path.ensure_dir_exists (path, mode=493) ensure that a directory exists
+IPython.utils.path.ensure_dir_exists (path, mode=493)

 '''